A bit of Dean appreciation, from Social Distortion

-Like Meghan Markle, I just have to be the center of attention.
-And Social Distortion’s recent stand at the Belasco Theatre in Los Angeles gave me another opportunity to show the world how fabulous I am.
+I just had to be the center of attention during Social Distortion’s recent run at the Belasco Theatre in Los Angeles.

 On the 23rd I was minding my own business near the mosh pit contemplating the carnage of Hiroshima, which Mike had just finished singing about in “1945.”
 Before launching into the next song, he pointed in my direction, about five rows from the stage, and said: